Vegan Egg Substitutes For Baking

 When I first started to experiment with vegan cooking and baking, eggs were the thing I struggled with the most.
 Dairy was pretty straight forward.
 I could simply use my usual soy milk in place of cow’s milk, and because of the invention of vegan margarines and butters, that was never a problem either.

 I’d read briefly online about flax eggs and amateur me just shoved them into any baking recipe I tried.
+I also tried my fair share of chai seed egg replacements.
 The result was usually a sad, soggy, seedy mess and I couldn’t figure out where I was going wrong.

 It turns out that there’s more to it than that!
 It took me a while, but I eventually learned about what egg substitutes do in specific recipes.
 In cookies they act as a binder, in cakes, they help to lift the sponge, and in brownies they help to add moisture.